epilot-dev/terraform-provider-epilot-portal/docs/resources/portal_config.md

 Optional:

+- `auto_redirect_to_sso` (Boolean) Decide whether to automatically redirect to the provider page during login, which would completely bypass showing the portal authentication page.
 - `entry_point` (String) must be one of ["PASSWORD", "SSO"]
 - `passwordless_login` (Attributes) (see [below for nested schema](#nestedatt--auth_settings--passwordless_login))
 - `preferred_sso_providers` (List of String)